|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed February 26, 1945

 Two days later, B-24J 42-100221 piloted by 1st Lt.
 Lloyd C. Hughes and B-24J 44-40371 2nd Lt.
-Ossie D. Hamrick flew the route this bomber was presumed to have taken from Darwin to Brisbane, flying 15-20 miles apart but failed to find any trace of the missing bomber, focusing on the Claraville area where the bomber was last reported at 3:00am.
+Ossie D. Hamrick flew the route this bomber was presumed to have taken from Darwin to Brisbane, flying 15-20 miles apart but failed to find any trace of the missing bomber, focusing on the Claraville, Queensland area where the bomber was last reported at 3:00am.
 Afterwards, the fate of this missing bomber remained a mystery until located on August 2, 1994.

 On August 2, 1994 park ranger, Mark Roe was checking the results of a controlled burn-off in the area and while standing on an escarpment, saw something glinting in the sunlight about 800m to the north and found the crash site and reported it to authorities.

 During 1994, the Australian Army and a team from U. S. Army CILHI visited the crash site and recovered the remains of the crew.
 The team recovered a dental prosthesis (bridge), 153 bone fragments and personal effects including: 9 dog tags, 2 ID bracelets, 38 coins, 4 gold rings and an aviator's ring.
 Also, a flare gun with flare, aviator badge, bomber badge, whistle, two dress uniform belt buckles, 9 expended .45 cal rounds, 2 British buttons, 12 American buttons.
 Also a razor, cigarette lighter, three eyeglass frames, a pocket watch, and 1938 class ring.